luckydog5/waste-classification/README.md

 # pre

-The model weights reside in weights path, you can use the bese model weights to predict or test your image.
+The model weights reside in weights path, you can use the best model weights to predict or test your image.
+For example:
+step1: put image in 'test/' dir.
+step2: specify weights path '/**/' like 'weights/weights-030-0.01.h5'
+step3: turn origin image into a tensor.
+step4: wait and check the result.